 There are seven rules of engagement for teachers to motivate older students and help them fulfil their literacy potential.

-Literacy educators Sharon and Phil Callen were again joined by Year 6/7 teacher Giselle Pulford on the The Teacher’s Tool Kit for Literacy podcast.
+Literacy educator Sharon Callen were again joined by Year 6/7 teacher Giselle on the The Teacher’s Tool Kit for Literacy podcast.

 This time on Episode 22, the trio delve into the article written by Linda Gambrell, which details the seven rules of engagement for older readers to become motivated in the classroom.